Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

       component's code that adhere to an industry-standard coding style.
     - Features a source code format that adheres to an industry-standard coding style.
-    - Passes a test suite, thereby demonstrating that it furnishes a correct implementation of the component's specification.
+    - Passes a manual or automated test suite, thereby demonstrating that it furnishes a correct implementation of the component's specification.
     - Performs the specified operations in an efficient fashion, as determined through experiments that evaluate the component's performance.
-    - Correctly uses assignment statements, iteration constructs, conditional logic, recursion, and other features of the chosen language in a way that passes the test suite, works efficiently, and conveys the intended purpose of the component.
+    - Correctly uses assignment statements, iteration constructs, conditional logic, recursion, and other features of the chosen web development language in a way that passes the test suite, works efficiently, and conveys the intended purpose of the component.
     - Uses precise written content to defend the validity of the design, implementation, and testing decisions that the learner made when creating the web component.